 Location to location, the Haunted House has continued to grow more complex in both planning and execution.
 Where once the entire project was overseen by two co-chairs who rounded up volunteers for various tasks, today the two co-chairs are assisted by several committees responsible for a myriad of duties ranging from ticket sales and sponsorships to the schedules of the many Guild members working in the Haunted House as witches, goblins, and other scary characters.
 Each year the Guild’s members donate more than 12,000 hours to planning, staging, and operating the Haunted House.

 The project has also attracted national attention over the years.
 In 2010, for example, Rand McNally listed the Guild’s Haunted House as one of the Top 10 haunted houses in the country.
-Just as noteworthy is the fact that the Guild’s Haunted House is America’s longest continuously operating haunted house; it celebrates its 50th anniversary in 2013.
+Just as noteworthy is the fact that the Guild’s Haunted House is America’s longest continuously operating haunted house; it celebrated its 50th anniversary in 2013.

 From the beginning the Guild has been successful at attracting sponsors to the Haunted House.
 Initially, local businesses simply sponsored individual rooms within the Haunted House, paying for the props and decorations in exchange for the public relations value of having their names on all of the related promotional materials.